-Sometimes toxic synovitis is confused with septic arthritis, or infectious arthritis, a more serious condition caused by a bacterial infection that invades the joints and can cause long-term joint damage.
-Your doctor can rule out septic arthritis or other conditions through a physical exam and diagnostic tests.
+Sometimes toxic synovitis can be confused with septic arthritis, or infectious arthritis, a more serious condition caused by a bacterial infection that invades the joints and can cause long-term joint damage.
+Doctors can rule out septic arthritis or other conditions through a physical exam and diagnostic tests.

-When kids have toxic synovitis, the pain may come and go or shift from one hip to the other.
-Here are more signs to look for:
+When kids have toxic synovitis, the pain starts suddenly and usually is only on one side of the body.
+Other signs to look for:

-In babies, the most common signs of toxic synovitis are abnormal crawling and crying, and they may cry in situations where their hip joints are being moved, such as diaper changing.
+In babies, the most common signs of toxic synovitis are abnormal crawling and crying, and they may cry in situations where their hip joints are being moved, such as diaper changes.

 The first thing a doctor will do is examine your child, checking to see what kind of movement is painful by moving the knee, the hip, and other joints.
-This is to confirm that limping is caused by hip pain.
+This is to confirm that the limping is caused by joint pain.

-Next, the doctor may order an ultrasound of the hip, an imaging test that will determine whether there is fluid in the hip joint.
-Fluid indicates swelling and inflammation in the tissues.
-The doctor also might do a blood test to look for inflammatory markers, other signs that show the extent of swelling in the hip joint.
+Next, the doctor may order an ultrasound of the hip.
+This imaging test will show whether there is fluid in the hip joint.
+Fluid means there is swelling and inflammation of the tissues.
+The doctor also may do a blood test to see how much swelling there is.

-Treatment for toxic synovitis usually includes anti-inflammatory drugs such as naproxyn or ibuprofen.
-Your child will take these medications for up to 4 weeks until the inflammation goes away.
-The doctor may also prescribe medicine for pain, such as acetaminophen.
+Treatment for toxic synovitis usually includes anti-inflammatory drugs such as ibuprofen or naproxyn.
+Your child may take these for up to 4 weeks until the inflammation goes away.
+The doctor also may prescribe medicine for pain, such as acetaminophen.

-Resting the hip joint is important and it's best if your child avoids putting weight on the hip while recovering.
-Usually within a day or two of taking the anti-inflammatory medicine, kids are able to walk again comfortably.
-However, participation in activities like gym class or contact sports may have to wait until your child fully recovers.
+Resting the hip joint is important, and it's best if your child avoids putting weight on the hip while recovering.
+Kids usually can walk again comfortably within a day or two of taking the anti-inflammatory medicine.
+However, participation in activities like gym class or sports will have to wait until your child fully recovers.

 |American Medical Association (AMA) The AMA has made a commitment to medicine by making doctors more accessible to their patients.
 Contact the AMA at: American Medical Association|